International Certificate of Competence (ICC) Introduction

 - Practical skills at the helm of a boat with power

 There are several qualifications and certificate routes eligible for this, the RYA website carries a full list.
 The most popular route is through the RYA Inland Waterways Helmsman’s course (unless of course the ICC also needs to be valid for Coastal waters).
 If you have already mastered the practical skills (say in the UK where no licence is needed) you may feel it more appropriate to undergo an ICC assessment only.
-Here at Bargecraft we no longer are able to offer an ICC assessment only; your route to the practical element of an ICC with us is a minimum two day training course is required to fulfill the practical aspects of the ICC.
+Here at Bargecraft we no longer are able to offer an ICC assessment only; your route to the practical element of an ICC with us is a minimum two day RYA training RYA course.

 - The theory of the rules and signs of Code Européen des Voies de Navigation Intérieure (CEVNI)